 - The aim of the forum should be to attract input from the participating stakeholders.
 This process demands both meetings in plenum and in smaller groups, allowing a maximum number of stakeholders to contribute actively.
-The Annual Forum gathers stakeholders from different levels of society and areas of expertise in the BSR which should be utilized better by creating more room for dialogue and interactivity. - Instead of having all PACs reporting in seminars on the progress of each PA an exhibition could be held for all Priority Areas to show their main challenges and activities.
-Such an exhibition would also serve as an arena for networking, match making, sharing experiences and also making the strategy more visual and tangible.
+The Annual Forum gathers stakeholders from different levels of society and areas of expertise in the BSR which should be utilized better by creating more room for dialogue and interactivity. - Instead of having all PACs reporting in seminars on the progress of each PA one could organise an exhibition were all Priority Areas should show what the main challenges and activities.
+Such an exhibition would also serve as arena for networking, match making, sharing experiences and also making the strategy more visual and tangible.

-Input to the revision of the Strategy
+Input on the revision of the Strategy